Backup & Restore #

-SetOps supports backup and restore for Services.
-This feature allows you to periodically backup your data, restore a service to an earlier snapshot and is useful to migrate your apps from and to SetOps.
+SetOps supports both Automatic Backups, as well as a manual backup and restore mechanism for Services.
+This feature allows you to backup your data at a specific point, restore a service to an earlier snapshot and is useful to migrate your apps from and to SetOps.
 Detailed configuration and usage steps for all of these use cases are outlined below.

-Use backup to view a list of backups for a given Service:
+Use backup to view a list of manual backups for a given Service:

 setops -p <PROJECT> -s <STAGE> --service <SERVICE> backup